 If that connection is poor, any devices connected to the range extender will also experience issues.

-Similarly to routers, there are a few red flags to look for when it comes to range extenders, including age, price and specifications.
+Like routers, there are a few red flags to look for when it comes to range extenders, including age, price, and specifications.

-In those cases, the issue probably lies not with their home network but with the device itself.
+In those cases, the issue likely isn't their home network, but the device itself.
 At this point, the next step would be to determine if any other devices on the network are experiencing similar connection issues.
 If they’re not, then this specific device is most likely the problem.

-In the 2.4GHz band, there are only 3 non-overlapping channels – 1, 6 and 11.
-That means, every 2.4GHz network in an area will be fighting for space on one of these channels, often leading to slow speeds and interference.
+In the 2.4GHz band, there are only three non-overlapping channels: 1, 6, and 11.
+That means every 2.4GHz network in an area will be fighting for space on one of these channels, often leading to slow speeds and interference.

 Unfortunately, much like the bandwidth problem outlined above, many customers don't even know that the channel they're connected to can have an effect on their internet speeds.
 So it may be necessary to walk them through accessing their router config pages and switching to a less congested channel.

-Identifying the root cause of home network/WiFi related issues is relatively simple if you ask the right questions and with the help of our current ISP partners, we’ve narrowed it down to seven.
+Identifying the root cause of home network/WiFi related issues is relatively simple if you ask the right questions.
+With the help of our current ISP partners, we’ve narrowed it down to seven.